October 17, 2024 | By Elie Mansdorf

 Once you’ve used the moving costs calculator to get an estimate, it’s time to dive deeper into the budgeting process.
 Here are key costs you’ll need to account for when budgeting for your move to NYC:

 The biggest chunk of your moving budget will likely go to hiring movers.
-Depending on the company and the factors mentioned earlier, NYC moving costs for a local move can range from $500 to $2,000, while long-distance moves can cost $4,000 or more.
+Depending on the company and the factors mentioned earlier, NYC moving costs for a local move in 2026 typically range from $600 to $2,400, while long-distance moves often start at $4,500 and can exceed $7,500, depending on distance and inventory.

 Don’t forget to budget for packing supplies like boxes, bubble wrap, tape, and markers.
-This can cost anywhere from $100 to $300 depending on the size of your move and how much you need to pack.
+Expect to spend $120 to $350 depending on the size of your move and how much you need to pack.

 In case your move-in and move-out dates don’t align perfectly, you may need to rent a storage unit temporarily.
-In NYC, monthly storage fees can range from $100 to $500 depending on the size of the unit and location.
+In NYC, monthly storage fees can range from $120 to $550 depending on unit size and borough, with Manhattan and parts of Brooklyn typically costing more.

 If you're moving long-distance, you’ll also need to consider the cost of traveling to NYC.
 This includes transportation (such as flights or car rentals), gas, and lodging if necessary.